This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Dr. Gundry's Diet:

-This diet wages war on lectins , a plant-based protein found in legumes (lentils and beans), nightshade vegetables (tomatoes, potatoes, and eggplant), eggs, and grains.
+This diet declares war on lectins , a plant-based protein found in legumes (lentils and beans), nightshade vegetables (tomatoes, potatoes, and eggplant), eggs, and grains.

-Dr. Steven Gundry was the one who popularized it because, for him, they are toxic.
+Dr. Steven Gundry was the one who popularized them because, for him, they are toxic.

-And some experts say that while lectins may be harder for some people to digest, that doesn't mean everyone should stop eating them.
+And some experts say that while lectins may be harder for some people to digest, it doesn't mean everyone should stop eating them.

-If it's among your options, it's important to work with a nutritionist because he or she can help you find foods that are right for you and that your body can tolerate.
+If it's in your options, it's important to work with a nutritionist because they can help you find foods that are right for you and that your body can tolerate.

-Food option in this diet: organic meat with asparagus.
+Food option on this diet: organic meat with asparagus.

 Intermittent fasting:

-Considered another of the best diets, there is the so-called 5:2 and it is about:
+Considered another of the best diets, there is what is called 5:2 and it is:

-• 5: You eat what you want for five days.
+• 5: Eat what you want for five days.

 • 2: you fast the other two days.